PerfectlySoft/PerfectDocs/guide/SQLite.md

 }
 ```

 If that looks a little tricky, that’s okay.
-Our "doBindings:" argument takes a closure to handle adding variables to the positions you’ve defined, and our last argument (technically "handleRow:") is omitted and passed the closure it takes afterwards, as it’s the standard Swifty way.
+Our "doBindings:" argument takes a closure to handle adding variables to the positions you’ve defined, and our last argument (technically "handleRow:") is omitted and passed the closure it takes afterward, as it’s the standard way to use Swift.
 After a few practice runs, it gets much easier to read.

 ## Full API Reference

-The full API Consists of:
+The full API consists of:

 ```
 init(_:readOnly:)